Adaeze-uo/Wheres-The-Water/README.md

 ## Features

 * **Interactive Campus Map:** A clean, easy-to-navigate map of the University of Reading Whiteknights.
-* **Comprehensive Fountain Database:** Find water fountains in libraries, academic buildings, and social spaces.
+* **Comprehensive Fountain Marker System:** Find water fountains in libraries, academic buildings, and social spaces.
 * **Detailed Fountain Information:** See specific details for each location, such as:
   * Building name and floor level.
   * If the fountain is built into the wall (wall), plugged in dispenser or in a bathroom.